informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Protocols.md

 Adding protocols involves the following steps:

-1. Make sure you are in the correct Globus authentication group, [kidney-writers](/docs/protocols#1-join-the-kidney-writers-group), and that you are logged in.
+1. Make sure you are in the correct Globus authentication group.
 2. Create a base Protocol record (Required).
 3. Add at least one Subject Term (Required)
 4. Add at least one Keyword (Required)